Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 ✔ Reduce migraine frequency

-✔ Relax blood vessels
+✔ Relax brain blood vessels

 2. Anti-Inflammatory Foods